tuum-tech/webinars/june-2020/demo-ionic-app/README.md

 ## If there are any changes to the code
 ```
+ionic cap update android
-ionic cap copy // If only web code has changed
+ionic cap copy android // If only web code has changed
-ionic cap sync // If you made changes to plugins
+ionic cap sync android // If you made changes to plugins
 ```